wengjingying/Collected-Miscellany-probability-/README.md

 Question 4: Given V0 and E, get the max sum of each vector as sum of the V0 vector and the corresponding E component, can only use up to 1 component in E and up to 4 component in V0.

 Question 5: Given V0 and E, what is the minumum value to be add to which component in V0 or E to fullfill a certain probability in task 2.

+To do:

+1: Gatch system:

+Basic question (Q1): Given probabilities of pulling a set consisted of 1 weapon and 3 equipment (top, medium, bottom), some garanteed rules, how many pulls are expected to have the set.

+Q2: Adding Rule 1: Two equipment in the same position can be exchanged to one equipment didn't have yet if the other two are obtained.
+What is the expected pulling number now.

+Q3: Adding Rule 2: One rare item is garanteed in every 10 pulls, it is possibly be something other than that set.
+What is the expected pulling number now.

+Q4: Adding Rule 3: One unobtained item in that set is garanteed in every 50 pulls.
+What is the expected pulling number now.

+Q5: Plot of probability, garanteed value vs the expected pulls.
+The distribution of pulls.

+2: A network of combat

+Q1: Given a list of teams with different acquired abilities and a list of bosses with desired abilities, calculate the fullfilled number and proportion.

+Q2: Add influence factors as penalty or bonus scores for the team

+Q3: Feed data and train a predictive model.

+3: ...